-Recorded information from social care meetings and other reports or written records are stored in the individual children's safeguarding files in a secure cabinet in the Headteacher's office.
+Recorded information from social care meetings and other reports or written records are stored in the individual children's safeguarding files in a secure cabinet in the Headteacher's office and/or uploaded electronically onto CPOMS.
 Any documents for inclusion in these files should be given directly to the DSL.